• Skip to primary navigation

 The less chance the steam has to escape, the less chance of a Burn warning.

-And you have the post and videos you need to have a well-maintained Instant Pot right here.
+And you have the post and videos you need to have a well-maintained Instant Pot right and I tell you just how to achieve that.

 Instant Pot Pork and Cabbage recipe by Feisty Tapas - all ingredients in inner pot